diniezikryy/bloglist/README.md

 - Added the user administration to app.
 - NEVER FORGET TO DO TRY CATCH OR ELSE THERE WILL ALWAYS BE ERRORS IN TEST!
 (JEST INFINITE LOOPS).

+29/01/22

+- Time to tag the user information to the blog post
+- Use populate to link two different document models across API
+- Implementing token auth to the bloglist